slowernews/wisdom-tldr/chapters/chapter_3_action.md

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go all in if you can see the end already.

 <!--
+- Use anger only as a tool, when you need it to improve your situation.
 > *'Do I not destroy my enemies when I make them my friends?' --  Abraham Lincoln*
 > *'It’s hard to beat a person who never gives up.' -- Babe Ruth*